cyber2024/express-bootstrap-glyphicons/readme.txt

     ...
     Now glyphicons should work in any location.
     Restart your server and navigate to your page... behold, a glyphtastic affair.

+    This will now also work if you are downloading your bootstrap.css from a CDN See for yourself by changing your bootstrap.css link in layout.jade to the following layout.jade...
+    link(rel='stylesheet', href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.6/css/bootstrap.min.css")

+    JOB DONE!